Kevin McCarthy steps closer to the speakership as some GOP holdouts flip

 In the biggest shift since the speaker nominations started, a total of 14 Republicans who previously voted against Kevin McCarthy backed the embattled Californian in a 12th vote.

 It's the first time McCarthy has earned more votes than the Democratic nominee, Rep. Hakeem Jeffries, D-N.Y.
-But McCarthy appears still shy of two votes, earning 213 of the 431 votes cast today.
+But McCarthy appears still shy of the needed majority, earning 213 of the 431 votes cast in the latest round of voting.

 These are the former holdouts who switched votes: